villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 'cupuaçu'
 ```

-Notice how in the example above, when we use the form `.get(key, key)`, it returns the key itself if it's not found in the dictionary.
-This proves to be very useful when using a dictionary to encode substitution rules: allowing the absence of the key to make the key itselg to be used without any substitution.
+Notice how in the example above when we use the form `.get(key, key)`, it returns the key itself if it's not in the dictionary.
+This proves to be very useful when using a dictionary to encode substitution rules: allowing the key itself to be used without any substitution if it is not in the dictionary.

 In the example below, we will store some letters as keys associated with a sequence of letters as a value for each of them, we will use the values to substitute the letters of the keys found in a `for` loop.